-'Lookout' is a creative response to dying oceans, marine life extinctions, and the imminent ecological disaster facing human populations.
-The work dares to look into the future, and is a wake-up call that this is "the tipping tide", that "hope is now or never", and that together we can resist catastrophe, and fight for the health and happiness of future generations.
+'Lookout' was a creative response to dying oceans, marine life extinctions, and the imminent ecological disaster facing human populations.
+The work dared to look into the future, and is a wake-up call that this is "the tipping tide", that "hope is now or never", and that together we can resist catastrophe, and fight for the health and happiness of future generations.

 We are grateful to Caroline Wiseman for the use of Aldeburgh Beach Lookout for this installation.

 Photo of Roger Hardy courtesy of Amedeo Castellani https://amedeocastellani.com